hassaanhameed786/Exploring-the-Cricket-World-Cup-An-EDA-Journey/README.md

 # How to run Notebook

-Clone the repo and run your Notebook form terminal and start
+Clone the repo and import where your jupyter notebook files are saved